LisaHopcroft/sourdough/docs/README.md

 If I want to have a loaf ready for Saturday morning, I start on Friday morning.
 This sounds a lot, but most of this time the dough is resting or in the fridge; hands on time is probably about 20-30 minutes once you get into a routine.

 I use [Kat's Everyday Sourdough recipe on the Gartur Stitch blog](https://garturstitchfarm.com/blog/kats-basic-sourdough).
 The only change that I've made to this is that I use 15g of salt, rather than 20g.
+I sometimes add ~150g of another flour (e.g., rye or spelt)...more than that *may* work (I haven't tried) but my experience is that it starts to get a bit more dense at 150g.

 I mix my dough in a big, wide, plastic salad bowl that I got from a supermarket.
 I use a plastic dough scraper ([like this]( https://www.amazon.co.uk/Vogue-E401-Plain-Plastic-Scraper/dp/B00237UYDG/)) to [stretch and fold](https://www.youtube.com/watch?v=QYzxulQY1Gc), but you can just use your hands (I just prefer to keep my hands clean).
 When putting it in the fridge, I line a ceramic baking bowl with a muslin cloth (a dish cloth will do), flour the cloth and then put the dough in.
 I use a razor blade to do the scoring (you will have to do some scoring to make sure that it will rise properly).

-I bake my inside a cast iron pot, which does make quite a big difference.
-I sometimes add ~150g of another flour (e.g., rye or spelt)...more than that might work (I haven't tried), it starts to get a bit more dense at 150g.
-The Gartur Stitch farm has lots of amazing recipes - cinnamon buns and pizza dough are both tried and tested and delicious!
+I bake mine inside a big cast iron pot, which does make quite a big difference to how well it rises.

 ## Feeding